 Introductory course investigating basic botany principles with a strong emphasis on the economics aspects and social impact of plants.
 Emphasis on scientific terminology, plant identification, food production, and medicinal plants.

 BSC - BIOLOGY

-BSC1005, General Biological Science 3 hrs., 3 crs.
+•BSC1005, General Biological Science

-Satisfactory completion of ENCO015 or appropriate placement score is recommended.
+Satisfactory completion of ENC0022 or appropriate placement score is recommended.
 Cannot be used to satisfy degree requirements by students who already have credit in BSC2010 or BSC2011.